 If your ultimate goal is to go from being the boss to being the leader, you’ll need to learn the mindset and skillset required to grow and scale your business.
-Because if you don’t, you will either create a costly hobby or a meager-paying job for yourself.
+Because if you don’t, you will either create a costly hobby or a meagre-paying job for yourself.
 Either one of these options is fine — if that’s what you want.

 But, if you’re going to cause transformation, deliver massive impact, build financial abundance, create a legacy and fulfill your purpose and mission in this world in a big way, then you need a roadmap.